yugabyte/yugabyte-db/docs/content/latest/develop/graphql/prisma.md

 {{< note title="Note" >}}

-Setting the transaction isolation level to `serializable` is a temporary limitation due to a YugabyteDB issue involving the locking of foreign keys ([GitHub issue #1199](https://github.com/yugabyte/yugabyte-db/issues/1199))
+Setting the transaction isolation level to `serializable` is a temporary limitation due to a Yugabyte DB issue involving the locking of foreign keys ([GitHub issue #1199](https://github.com/yugabyte/yugabyte-db/issues/1199))

 {{< /note >}}

-If you are new to YugabyteDB, you can be up and running with YugabyteDB in under five minutes by following the steps in [Quick start](https://docs.yugabyte.com/latest/quick-start/).
-After installing YugabyteDB, make sure to follow the step mentioned above.
+If you are new to Yugabyte DB, you can be up and running with Yugabyte DB in under five minutes by following the steps in [Quick start](https://docs.yugabyte.com/latest/quick-start/).
+After installing Yugabyte DB, make sure to follow the step mentioned above.

 ### Prisma